civl-verifier/civl-verifier.github.io/index.md

 # Resources

-We have a [tutorial](doc) to help users get started with Civl.
+For a general overview, we have a tutorial ([slides](https://docs.google.com/presentation/d/1ZwlPwGjG4WMsHK0iBRl2K_J56s1WOffwqfNlyXLW0TQ/edit?usp=sharing), [recording](https://www.youtube.com/watch?v=IupUuKU7UdQ&t=4s)).

+For more detailed guidance about using Civl, we have [documentation](doc).

-We also recommend looking at simple examples from our [suite of samples](https://github.com/boogie-org/boogie/tree/master/Test/civl/samples), like `Program*.bpl`, `cav2020-*.bpl`, and `freund.bpl`.
+We recommend looking at simple examples from our [suite of samples](https://github.com/boogie-org/boogie/tree/master/Test/civl/samples), like `Program*.bpl`, `cav2020-*.bpl`, and `freund.bpl`.
 Other notable examples include